 Federal Direct Grad PLUS loans are available to graduate/professional students enrolled at least half-time without adverse credit history.
 Students may borrow up to the cost of attendance minus any other financial aid received.
-The total cost of attendance may include tuition and fees, living allowance (e.g., housing and food, personal, transportation expenses), and books and supplies.
-Graduate/professional students must use their Federal Direct Unsubsidized Loan funds prior to applying for a Federal Direct Grad PLUS loan.
+The total cost of attendance may include tuition and fees, living allowance (e.g., food and housing, personal and transportation expenses), and books and supplies. graduate/professional students must use their Federal Direct Unsubsidized Loan funds before applying for a Federal Direct Grad PLUS loan.

-Federal Direct Grad PLUS loans are available to graduate/professional degree students that may be used to help pay education expenses not covered by other financial aid through ED.
+Federal Direct Grad PLUS loans are available to graduate/professional degree students that may be used to help pay education expenses not covered by other financial assistance through ED.
 Interest accrues on this loan while students are in school.
 Students may choose to pay the accrued interest or allow the interest to be capitalized.

-The interest rate for Direct Grad PLUS loans first disbursed on or after July 1, 2023 and before July 1, 2024 is fixed at 8.05%.
+The interest rate for Direct Grad PLUS loans first disbursed on or after July 1, 2024, and before July 1, 2025, is fixed at 9.08%.
 The Federal Direct Grad PLUS loan has an origination fee.
-Loans first disbursed on or after October 1, 2020, and before October 1, 2024 have a 4.228% loan fee.
+Loans first disbursed on or after October 1, 2020, and before October 1, 2024, have a 4.228% loan fee.
+Learn more here about loan interest rates.